uniflow-io/uniflow/docs/blog/2021-09-05-typescript/index.md

 tags: ["blog"]
 ---

-Uniflow did succeffully do the migration from Javascript to Typescript. 🎉
+Uniflow did succefully do the migration from Javascript to Typescript. 🎉
 This is applied for Uniflow Client (front) and Uniflow Api (back).

 Typescript allow to fully type variables and get more consistent when coding.